DavisStanko/DB_SQLite_Assignment/reflection.md

 ```
  makes widgets half size and that I should enter a value below 1.0 to achive scaled up widgets.
 I must not have noticed this mistake in replit's smaller tkinter window space.

+## Listbox Widget
+This is the first project  have made using the listbox widget.
+For the most part, there is little tinkering required when using it.
+One built in feature I appreciate is the selection of items.
+This supports ctrl + c to copy the items for use elseswhere.
+Very useful in a project like this!

 # Git and GitHub
 This project has allowed me to become more familiar with Git and GitHub since I no longer have the ability to rely on replit's cloud sync.
 I have found it quite easy to use and understand through VSCodes source control panel.
 This is due in part to the fact that this is a solo project and I do not have to content with conflicts in between branches.
 Creating new branches, fetching, and making pull requests seems easy enough but I've yet to have the need to try.